Thornclaw1/commascript/README.md

 ```

 You can put return, break, and continue statements inside of macros and they will affect the scope from which it is called.

+Just like functions, Macros can take in parameters, including support for default valued parameters.
+But in order to access them you have to use the macro specific variable getter `k`.
+It works exactly the same as `m`, but without scope advancing (`.`).
+While in the macro, you can access the parameters using `k` without the need to worry about what scope you are in.

 Check the `macro_auth.cscr` example script for a more complex example.